 As for Ace’s London locale, much has changed since 1969.
 The roadside embankment is gone, wiped away to make room for the modern North Circular – a main ring road shooting off the M1 and rounding the London metropolis.
 The old road remains, though a modest surface street now.
 And going ton-up on the old Circular would be incredibly ill-advised, as the unrestricted speed limits are long gone – the introduction of and enforcement speed limits one reason for the waning popularity of the Ace in the late 60s.

 While those rough and tumble days of the Rockers may be gone, the Ace keeps humming along with a steady trade.
-Gearhead tourists make pilgrimages, but the café has a steady clientele of regulars and really butters its bread as a thriving as a bike night haven.
+Gearhead tourists make pilgrimages, but the café has a steady clientele of regulars and really butters its bread as a thriving bike night haven.

 Open every day save Christmas, the Ace is booked almost nightly by various rider clubs and associations.
 Friday Bike Nights in particular are the main draw, and Wilsmore assures it’s not unheard of for the old road to fill up completely with 5000 or more spectators and riders.